Termplexed/deblog/README.md

 1. source or add the `deblog.vim` file in a directory where it is sourced at startup

-2. In target script: add commands by calling boot in a script of your choosing:
+2. In target script: add `command`s by calling boot in a script of your choosing:

 ```vim
 for c in g:Deblog2.boot() | exe c | endfor